 Community driven culture.
 The Bank currently has approximately one million customers, capturing Australians' sense of belonging and community connection through its positioning as a genuine alternative to the four major Australian banks.
 The Bank aims to build deep and extensive connections with its customers through a common platform of systems, processes, tools and behaviors that enable its people to have consistent interactions and conversations with customers.
 The Bank's employees have accountability for local leadership so that they can be genuine contributors to local communities and understand businesses at a local level.
 The Bank's retail and business customer satisfaction regularly ranks ahead of the major banks in Australia.
-At June 30, 2018, personal banking customer satisfaction was 78% compared with an average of 69% for the four major Australian banks (Source: Consumer Atlas, June 30, 2018) and business banking customer satisfaction was 74% compared with an average of 69% for the four major Australian banks (Source: Consumer Atlas, June 2018).
+At June 30, 2019, personal banking customer satisfaction was 77% compared with an average of 64% for the four major Australian banks (Source: Consumer Atlas, June 30, 2019) and business banking customer satisfaction was 73% compared with an average of 68% for the four major Australian banks (Source: Consumer Atlas, June 2019).

 Experienced Board and management team.
-The Group's Board, which governs the Bank, is currently led by its Chairman, Dr. Zygmunt Switkowski, who has been a director of the Group and the Bank since September 2005.
-Effective at the close of the Annual General Meeting on September 20, 2018, Chairman Dr. Zygmunt Switkowski will retire from the Group's Board and Ms. Christine McLoughlin, who has been a director of the Group since February 2015, has been elected by the Board to assume the role of Chairman of the Group's Board.
+The Group's Board, which is also the Bank's Board, is led by its Chairman, Ms. Christine McLoughlin, who has been a director of the Group since February 2015, and was elected by the Board to assume the role of Chairman of the Group's Board, following the retirement of the former Chairman, Dr. Zygmunt Switkowski, in September 2018.
 Members of the Board have significant experience across a range of financial services businesses.
-The Chief Executive Officer and Managing

-Director of the Group, Michael Cameron, has considerable experience and familiarity with the Group, having served as a Non-executive Director of the Group from April 2012 to September 2015, before his appointment as Chief Executive Officer and Managing Director, effective October 1, 2015.
-Steve Johnston, the Group Chief Financial Officer, has over 20 years of experience in senior corporate and government positions and has held a number of senior executive positions with the Group since 2006.
+The Group Chief Executive Officer and Managing Director of the Bank and the Group Boards, Steve Johnston (formerly the Group Chief Financial Officer and Acting Chief Executive Officer of the Group), has over 20 years of experience in senior corporate and government positions and has held a number of senior executive positions with the Group since 2006.
 The Bank's management team also has extensive experience in financial services.
 David Carter, the Chief Executive Officer, Banking and Wealth, has over 25 years of experience within the financial services sector across banking, wealth management and life insurance and has held senior executive positions within the Group for over ten years.
-Alana Bailey, the Chief Financial Officer, Banking and Wealth, has held a range of senior executive roles with the Group since 2000.
+Erin Strang was appointed as the Chief Financial Officer, Banking and Wealth on July 1, 2019, after previously holding the Bank Treasurer position since January 2017.